-The bill H.248 amends various sections of Vermont's child care laws to enhance the Child Care Financial Assistance Program and provide supplemental child care grants.
+The bill H.248 amends various sections of Vermont's child care laws, specifically focusing on the Supplemental Child Care Grants and the Child Care Financial Assistance Program.
 It allows the Commissioner for Children and Families to reserve up to 0.5% of the Child Care Financial Assistance Program funds for extraordinary financial relief to child care programs at risk of closing or not opening due to financial hardship.
-The bill expands eligibility for this assistance to both licensed and registered child care programs, as well as those in the process of becoming licensed or registered.
-Additionally, it establishes guidelines for prioritizing assistance in areas with high poverty and low access to quality child care.
+The bill expands the eligibility for this assistance to both licensed and registered child care programs, as well as those in the process of becoming licensed or registered.
+Additionally, it mandates that the Commissioner develop guidelines for assistance distribution, prioritizing programs in areas with high poverty and low access to quality child care.

 Statutes affected: As Introduced: 33-3505, 33-3512, 33-3514